Panasonic G80 vs Sony A6400

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the G80 offers a slightly higher resolution than the one in the A6400 (2360k vs 2359k dots).
 The table below summarizes some of the other core capabilities of the Panasonic G80 and Sony A6400 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the G80 and the A6400 is in-body image stabilization (IBIS).
-The G80 reduces the risk of handshake-induced blur with all attached lenses, while the A6400 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The G80 reduces the risk of handshake-induced blur with all attached lenses, while the A6400 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Panasonic G80 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.